Long story short: if you’d like a simple, passive approach to portfolio investing, I think you’d like StashAway.

 I am pleasantly surprised by the portfolio of lower risk, which is outperforming the higher risk portfolio amidst the trade war.
 If I dive into the asset class performance, the decline in the value of equities was offset by the increase in value of long-term US treasuries and gold.
 The negative correlation of asset classes has helped stabilised the portfolio in turbulent times.

-StashAway charges an all-inclusive management fee starting at 0.8% per year.
-The fees includes unlimited deposits and withdrawals and unlimited ‘buy trades’ for your ETFs – especially useful if you have a small amount of money to invest without killing yourself with the minimum commissions incurred at other brokerages.
+StashAway fees starts at an all-inclusive management fee starting at 0.8% per year.
+These fees includes unlimited deposits and withdrawals and unlimited ‘buy trades’ for your ETFs – especially useful if you have a small amount of money to invest without killing yourself with the minimum commissions incurred at other brokerages.

 This is on top of the annual ETF fees (~0.1%-0.2% per year) and 0.1% currency conversion fees charged by the broker for SGD deposits.